 Soft ticks feed only briefly on their hosts before dropping off and retreating.
 When they’re not feeding, soft ticks will hide in nearby cracks, crevices, and furniture waiting for the next meal.

-Soft ticks are very long-lived.
+- Soft ticks are very long-lived.
 While hard ticks live anywhere from two months to three years, soft ticks can live as long as 16 years.
-The females of the species lay eggs many times in batches of 20 to 50 after each feeding.
+The females of the species lay their eggs often in batches of 20 to 50 after each feeding.
 Most soft tick species do not bury themselves on their hosts.
 They will feed for just a short time, then detach.

-The mouthparts of the soft tick can easily penetrate human skin, and they are not easily removed.
-The hypostome of the tick may remain in the host even after the tick itself is removed.
+- The mouthparts of the soft tick can easily penetrate human skin and are not easy to remove.
+The hypostome of the tick may remain in the host even after removing the tick.

-The Tickborne Relapsing Fever (TBRF) is transmitted by soft ticks.
-This bacterial infection causes a high fever, muscle aches, joint pain, and headaches.
-The fever period includes a series of events known as a “crisis.”
-For 10 to 30 minutes, the patient develops a high fever of up to 106.7 degrees.
-This may be accompanied by delirium, agitation, and tachycardia.
-Next, the patient experiences a rapid drop in temperature accompanied by body sweats.
+- Soft ticks transmit the Tickborne Relapsing Fever (TBRF); this bacterial infection causes a high fever, muscle aches, joint pain, and headaches.
+The fever period includes a series of events known as a “crisis”; for 10 to 30 minutes, the patient develops a high fever of up to 106.7 degrees; this may be accompanied by delirium, agitation, and tachycardia; next, the patient experiences a rapid drop in temperature accompanied by body sweats.

-TBRF typically incubates for about a week after the tick bite.
-Because soft ticks drop off quickly on their own, you may not be aware that you even encountered them.
-TBRF occurs in a cycle of relapsing symptoms.
-Patients typically have a fever for three days followed by seven days without.
-The fever then recurs for three days.
-This can repeat several times if the patient does not receive the proper antibiotic treatment.
+- TBRF typically incubates for about a week after the tick bite.
+Since soft ticks drop off quickly on their own, you may not be aware of their presence.
+TBRF occurs in a cycle of relapsing symptoms; patients typically have a fever for three days, then seven days without; then reoccurs for three days; this can repeat several times if the patient does not receive the proper antibiotic treatment.

-Tick identification is an important part of the process.
+- Tick identification is an essential part of the process.
 Working with an exterminator will help ensure that you identify the ticks on your property accurately.
 The exterminator can then provide you with several helpful steps for discouraging tick habitation and eliminating the ticks in your home.
-Leaf litter, rock piles, wood piles, and fallen logs are all welcome habitats for soft ticks.
-Thinning the landscaping so more sunlight reaches the ground will help deter ticks.
+Leaf litter, rock piles, woodpiles, and fallen logs are all welcome habitats for soft ticks.
+Flattening the landscape for more sunlight to reach the ground will help deter ticks.

-A pest control professional may also use chemical products to help eliminate ticks hiding in your home and landscaping.
-This can be applied to ornamental plantings, cover vegetation, and other parts of the yard.
+- A pest control professional may also use chemical products to help eliminate ticks hiding in your home and landscape; this can be applied to ornamental plantings, cover vegetation, and other parts of the yard.

-If you find a tick on you, use a pair of fine-tipped tweezers or curved forceps to grasp it firmly by the head.
-Stay as close to the skin as possible.
-Pull the tick backward slowly while keeping it flat to the skin.
-Don't grasp and pull on the body as this can leave the head in the skin.
-Pulling upward or yanking on the tick quickly may cause the mouthparts to come off, which can also irritate the skin and increase the chances of infection.
+- If you find a tick on you, use a pair of fine-tipped tweezers or curved forceps to grasp it firmly by the head.
+While keeping close to the skin as possible, slowly pull the tick backward.
+Don’t tug on or squeeze the body as this can leave the head in the skin.
+Pulling upward or yanking on the tick can cause the mouthparts to come off, which can irritate the skin and increase the chances of infection.

-If you find soft ticks after a hiking or camping trip, they are likely hitchhikers from a more remote area.
+- You may find soft ticks after a hiking or camping trip in remote areas.
 Soft tick infestations in well-developed homes are rare.
-However, this is an issue that you should address as soon as possible if you're finding a large number of them.
+However, this is an issue that you should address as soon as possible if you’re finding a large number of them.